matthewrenze/rename-images/README.md

 Behavior:
  - Given a photo named "Photo Apr 01, 5 54 17 PM.jpg"
  - with EXIF date taken of "4/1/2018 5:54:17 PM"
- - when you run this script on it's parent folder
+ - when you run this script on its parent folder
  - then it will be renamed "20180401-175417.jpg"

 Notes: